 Replace HVAC filters to prevent circulation of smoke throughout the home.
 If odors remain, contact a local smoke damage cleaning professional for more intensive methods.

-Smoke Deodorization Service for San Diego & Orange County, CA and Nearby Areas
+Smoke Deodorization Service for San Diego, Orange, Riverside, Los Angeles, & San Bernardino County, CA and Nearby Areas

 After a fire, the odor of smoke smell often lingers.
 Smoke damage gets behind cabinets, inside electrical wall outlets, and ductwork.
 Drapes, carpet, walls, belongings, and more need treatment to make your home habitable.
 Simply replacing carpet and painting the walls does not solve the problem of smoke deodorization.